splendiddata/login_hook/README.md

 # login_hook
 Postgres database extension to execute som code on user login, comparable to Oracle's after logon trigger.

 ## Postgres versions
 The login_hook database extension is developed in Postgres 10.

+It works as well in Postgres versions 9.5 and 9.6, but the regression tests will fail because parallel settings are different in 9.6 and don't even exist in 9.5.

-It might work on older Postgres versions as well but that hasn't been tested.
+Older versions haven't been tested.

 ## Installation
 First you'll need to compile the database extension (Check the [Postgres manual](https://www.postgresql.org/docs/10/static/extend-pgxs.html)